AmerBecic/ShoppingApplication/README.md

 ## **At the moment application is getting upgraded to use .Net Core**. ##

-Looking ahead, I intend to also further develop this application using the MVC design pattern
+.Net Core version of the app will use MVC design pattern.

 ## Description